 How do I know if I have an anxiety problem?

-These symptoms are consistent with most anxiety disorders however some disorders may have their own specific symptoms, such as repeatedly washing your hands in obsessive-compulsive disorder.
+These symptoms are the same for most anxiety disorders.
+However, some disorders may have their own specific symptoms, such as repeatedly washing your hands in obsessive-compulsive disorder.

 Generalised Anxiety Disorder

-If you, or someone you’re close to is suffering with this specific anxiety disorder then please visit our generalised anxiety disorder forum for some mutual support or if you have any questions.
+If you or someone you’re close to is suffering with GAD, visit our generalised anxiety disorder forum for some mutual support or if you have any questions.

 What should I do if I think I have an anxiety problem?

-It is important to remember that anxiety problems are very common.
-Everybody experiences anxiety and a certain degree of anxiety is even good for us.
-However, if your feelings do not go away you should seek more help.
-Your GP is likely to be the first person you will see about your anxiety.
-Your GP might then recommend further treatment.
+Remember that anxiety is very common.
+Everybody experiences anxiety.
+In fact, a certain degree of anxiety is good for us!
+But if your feelings are severe and don’t go away, you should seek more help.
+Your GP is likely to be the first person you will see.
+They might then recommend further treatment.